AleksiSaxlund/flashcard-website/README.md

 ## Usage guide

 This excepts that decently up-to-date versions Poetry, PostgreSQL and Python are already installed on the machine.

+The app has been tested on my own ubuntu mahcine and on fuksiläppäri.

 ### First time setup
 1. Run the command *poetry install* on the terminal in the root folder